Sigrid Kaag: 1994–2017: Career at the United Nations

+Kaag has held multiple senior United Nations leadership roles at Under-Secretary-General level, focused on some of the most demanding geopolitical and humanitarian contexts of recent decades — Syria, Lebanon, and most recently Gaza.

-Kaag started working for the United Nations in 1994 and first served as Senior United Nations Adviser in the Office of the Deputy Special Representative of the Secretary-General in Khartoum, Sudan.
-From 1998 to 2004, she was Chief of Donor Relations for the International Organization for Migration and Senior Programme Manager with the External Relations Office of UNRWA in Jerusalem.
-Working in the Middle East she was responsible for areas as the Palestinian territories, Lebanon, Jordan, and Syria.
+Kaag started working for the United Nations in 1994 and held several senior positions at UNRWA, the International Organization for Migration and UNICEF.

 From 2007 to May 2010, Kaag was Regional Director for Middle East and North Africa for UNICEF in Amman.
-In May 2010, she was appointed Assistant Secretary-General and Assistant Administrator and Director of the Bureau of External Relations and Advocacy of the United Nations Development Programme in New York.
+In May 2010, she was appointed Assistant Secretary-General and Assistant Administrator and Director of the Bureau of External Relations and Advocacy of the United Nations Development Programme in New York City.
 In this capacity, she was the deputy to Helen Clark and oversaw UNDP's strategic external engagement, organization-wide communication and advocacy, as well as resource mobilization.

 Head of the OPCW-UN Joint Mission in Syria

 On 13 October 2013, United Nations Secretary-General Ban Ki-moon nominated Kaag to lead the OPCW-UN Joint Mission for the destruction of Syria's chemical weapons.
-The United Nations Security Council was set to vote on her nomination three days later, on 16 October.
-She was then officially confirmed for the position.
-Kaag led a team of one hundred experts who were responsible for ensuring the elimination of Syria's chemical weapon stockpiles before 30 June 2014.
+The United Nations Security Council officially approved her nomination on 16 October.
+Kaag led a team of one hundred experts and was successful in eliminating Syria's declared chemical weapon stockpiles before 30 June 2014, thereby fulfilling her mandate.

 United Nations Special Coordinator for Lebanon

-By the end of her term in September 2014, news media reported that Kaag was rumoured to succeed Lakhdar Brahimi as UN Special Envoy to Syria.
-On 1 December 2014, the UN Secretary-General Ban announced that Kaag would become the United Nations Special Coordinator for Lebanon (UNSCOL), succeeding Sir Derek Plumbly.
+On 1 December 2014, the United Nations Secretary-General Ban Ki-moon announced that Kaag would become the United Nations Special Coordinator for Lebanon (UNSCOL), succeeding Sir Derek Plumbly.
+In an extremely constrained political and security environment, Kaag successfully managed to keep dialogue channels open and prevent any escalation.

-In early 2017, Kaag was considered by international media to be one of the candidates to succeed Helen Clark as Administrator of the United Nations Development Programme and head of the United Nations Development Group; the post eventually went to Achim Steiner.